wchristian/perl5_wiki/Perl-Protocol-Declaration.md

+# NOTE: This protocol is under discussion and may not be used for Perl 7.

 # Intro

 All parsed code must begin with use vX; It is a directive to the interpreter which tells it how to parse the following code.